Lessons in Learning Chinese: Greg Bell

 Any favorite words or phrases?

 Favorite phrase would have to be: 書中自有顏如玉 (shū zhōng zì yǒu yán rú yù), so it’s like there’s a beauty in a book.
-Great way to describe someone that loves to read and can’t take their head out of it!
+Great way to describe someone who loves to read and can’t take their head out of it!
 Another, more for fun, is referring to someone as 豬八戒 (zhū bā jiè) from Journey to the West.
 A fun nickname to use with friends.

 Funny stories from your experience?
 Embarrassing language mistakes, misunderstandings, surreal moments?